In this course, students will learn using the paradigm of learn one, do

 Keep the font size larger than 36 points.

-- Be brief.
-Do not exceed 10 minutes.
+are talking about.
 If you need more time, make multiple videos.